mitexleo/fediroma/docs/docs/configuration/storing_remote_media.md

 # Storing Remote Media

 Akkoma does not store remote/federated media by default.
-The best way to achieve this is to change Nginx to keep its reverse proxy cache for a year and to activate the `MediaProxyWarmingPolicy` MRF policy in Akkoma which will automatically fetch all media through the proxy as soon as the post is received by your instance.
+The best way to achieve this is to change NGINX to keep its reverse proxy cache for a year and to activate the `MediaProxyWarmingPolicy` MRF policy in Akkoma which will automatically fetch all media through the proxy as soon as the post is received by your instance.

-## Nginx
+## NGINX

-The following are excerpts from the [suggested nginx config](../../../installation/nginx/akkoma.nginx) that demonstrates the necessary config for the media proxy to work.
+The following are excerpts from the [suggested NGINX config](../../../installation/nginx/akkoma.nginx) that demonstrates the necessary config for the media proxy to work.

 A `proxy_cache_path` must be defined, for example: